Contact Information

 Research Description

-Signal Transduction in Mammalian Cell Growth and Differentiation
+Signal Transduction in Mammalian Cell Biology and Development

 Our laboratory is interested in understanding signal transduction mechanisms that underlie fundamental cellular and developmental processes in mammals.
-We employ a wide range of experimental approaches including molecular biology, cell biology, biochemistry, single-molecule biophysics, and mouse genetics.
-Currently we are pursuing the following areas of investigation:
+We employ a combination of experimental approaches including molecular biology, cell biology, biochemistry, biophysics, bioinformatics, and mouse models.
+Over the years we have unraveled novel signaling mechanisms, mostly of the mammalian target of rapamycin (mTOR) network, in the regulation of a wide range of biology, including cell growth, autophagy, metabolism, and skeletal muscle differentiation/regeneration.
+Currently, the lab is focusing on lipid signaling, autophagy, and cell-cell communication via cytokines in the contexts of skeletal muscle regeneration and muscular dystrophy.

 Education